niceSize/niceSize/README.md

 box-shadow: 0 0 calc(var(--nSHeightMFF) * 2) #000;
 }
 ```
+To understand what each feutures does please visit the wiki tab.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.